christianconnett/Fallback/README.md

 # Fallback v1.1

-Fallback is a Sass partial of mixins and functions that convert rem units to pixel units and has partial shorthand support.
+Fallback is a Sass partial of mixins and functions that convert rem units to pixel units and has shorthand support.